-- (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company does not have any pending litigations as at 31st March, 2019 which would impact its financial position; - ii.
-The Company did not have any long-term contracts including derivative contracts as at 31stMarch, 2019; - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31st March, 2019.
+- (g) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B". - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations as at 31st March, 2021 which would impact its financial position; - The Company did not have any long-term contracts including derivative contracts for which there were any material foresceable losses as at 31stMarch, 2021; - iii.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31st March, 2021.